Understanding endometrial hyperplasia

 Why is this happening?

-Excess oestrogens are thought to be the main cause of endometrial hyperplasia, but the condition is also contributed to by low levels of progesterone, which would normally balance out oestrogen by opposing it.
+Excess oestrogens are thought to be the main cause of endometrial hyperplasia, but the condition is also contributed to by low levels of progesterone, which would usually balance out oestrogen by opposing it.
 5

-Excess oestrogens can appear from certain conditions such as being overweight (fat cells convert testosterone to oestrogens), polycystic ovarian syndrome, oestrogen-producing tumours, and some hormone replacement therapy (HRT) concoctions.
+Excess oestrogens can appear from certain conditions, such as being overweight (fat cells convert testosterone to oestrogens), polycystic ovarian syndrome, oestrogen-producing tumours, and some hormone replacement therapy (HRT) concoctions.

 This condition must be treated promptly since it can be a risk factor for the development of endometrial cancer.6